ETL Orders and Returns Transfer Process

 ETL Order Object Overview

-The following is an overview of the order object that is expected from the merchant for ShoppingGives to create a donation.
+The following is an overview of the order object expected from the merchant for ShoppingGives to create a donation.

 {